When you work as a commercial property manager, it is essential that you really understand the demands of the job and of your clients.

 So exactly what does a commercial property manager do?
-Many things; here is a list of some of the main ones to help you understand:
+Many things is the simple answer; here is a list of some of the main ones to help you understand the property management job and your opportunities:

 - Market and lease the vacant space in a commercial property